|Project lead||Dr Jem Mackay|

 Falmouth University's involvement in the creation of a new partnership model to develop and deliver provision for learning is likely to have a lasting impact on Cornwall's rural communities.
 The relationships forged with those communities will be of particular importance as superfast broadband is rolled out across the county, offering further opportunities for development and collaboration.

-As part of the project, Falmouth University ran a pilot project working with the community in the Cornish village of St Agnes.
-This gathered local people together in a village pub and brought the university to them - through the use of technology and superfast broadband.
-The content was co-designed with the participants who focused on learning skills related to film-making and editing.
-As part of the project participants made a film about their village and village life.
-This not only opened up university teaching to people within the village, but also lead to new collaborative working amongst those living and working in the community.
+As part of the project, participants in St Agnes made a film about their village and village life.
+This not only opened up university teaching to people within the village, but also led to new collaborative working amongst those living and working in the community.